silvduck/MSc-Cyber/README.md

 # MSc-Cyber
 ### University Master's Degree in Cybersecurity and Privacy (UOC)

-Master's in Cybersecurity and Privacy with specialization in Technologies, showing knowledge in legislation and ethics, cryptography, Blockchain, privacy and security architecture and protocols.
+The master's in Cybersecurity and Privacy trains professionals in cybersecurity technologies and data protection.
+Beyond technical skills, it covers legal, political, human factors, ethics, and risk management aspects within the context of cybersecurity.

+**Skills**: Encryption · Cybersecurity · Penetration Testing · Data Privacy · Lightning Network · Blockchain · Cryptography

-This repository contains notes and codes that I created during my master's studies.
+_This repository contains notes and codes that I created during my master's studies._